Asiana Treks and Tours

 Meals & Food Options on the Everest Base Camp Trek Route:

 Vegetarian and vegan options are widely available, although the variety may be limited in higher-altitude villages.
-The food quality generally improves in larger villages like Namche Bazaar, where fresh ingredients are more accessible.
+The food quality generally improves in larger villages, such as Namche Bazaar, where fresh ingredients are more readily available.
 To stay hydrated, drinking plenty of water and herbal teas is essential.
 Many trekkers prefer to bring water purification tablets or filters to ensure safe drinking water on the trail.
-Asiana Treks and Tours ensures trekkers have access to reliable food options throughout the route and advises on how to maintain proper nutrition to combat altitude fatigue.
+Asiana Treks and Tours ensures that trekkers have access to reliable food options throughout the route and provides guidance on maintaining proper nutrition to combat altitude fatigue.

 Meals & Food quick guide for Everest base camp Trekking: